alexander-alleman/alexander-alleman.github.io/_pages/cv.md

     * Utilized both Mothur and Qiime2 pathways for data analysis of 16S rRNA sequence data
     * Used phyloseq and deseq2 for statistical analysis
   * RNA-seq analysis
-    * Used multiple pipelines to analysis RNA-seq data from illumina reads
+    * Used multiple pipelines to analyze RNA-seq data from Illumina reads
     * Analyzed data using r packages
   * Metabolic Modeling
-    * Currated, annotated, and analysis genome scale metabolic model using the COBRApy package
+    * Curated, annotated, and analyzed genome-scale metabolic model using the COBRApy package
     * Constructed and tested kinetic models using Tellurium

 Publications
 ======